British English or American English

 Tips for Improving Pronunciation

-To improve pronunciation, learners should engage in regular listening practice and active speaking exercises.
-Utilizing language learning apps that focus on accent training can be highly beneficial.
-Additionally, joining language exchange communities or attending language classes can provide opportunities for real-time practice and feedback.
-Such interactive methods encourage gradual improvement and confidence in speaking, regardless of which dialect is chosen.
+To improve pronunciation, learners should practise listening and speaking regularly.
+Language‑learning apps that focus on accent and phonetics can be very useful.
+Joining language exchange groups or attending conversation classes also provides opportunities for real‑time practice and feedback.
+These interactive methods build confidence and help you sound more natural, no matter which dialect you choose.

 Cultural Nuances